East from the Golden Gate National Recreaction Area

 Mount Tamalpais 2,571'

 Mt.
 Tam is the main feature of Mt.
-Tamalpais State Park and the views from the top are some of the best around the bay.
+Tamalpais State Park and the stunning views from the East Peak are unmatched around the bay.

 Bolinas Ridge 2,100'

 The Bolinas Ridge runs above the east side of the San Andreas Rift Zone along the west coast of southern Marin County.
 It gradually gains elevation for approximately 15 miles from Point Reyes Station and tops out at about 2,100' where it connects to the southwest end of Mt.
 Tamalpais.
 There is a fireroad and the Panoramic Hwy. running along the top most of the way.
 It is part of the Golden Gate National Recreation Area.
 A large portion of the northwestern fireroad runs through forest but as you come to the Panoramic Hwy. it becomes paved and the views out over the ocean and down to the Golden Gate are outstanding.
 The Panoramic Hwy. has been used to film car commercials for years

 Big Rock Ridge runs east to northwest for about 5 miles in the northern part of the county between Lucas Valley and the town of Novato.
 Most of the ridge is part of Marin Open Space land.
 The ridge gets higher as it goes to the west with a series of small peaks culminating in the massive rolling highpoint with transmission towers.
 The views from the 1,640' highhpoint are some of the finest in the northbay.

 Pine Mountain (and Pine Mountain Ridge, 1,700') in the Marin Municipal District Watershed 5 miles northwest of Mt.
 Tamalpais is where mountain biking got it's start.
 Carson Falls at the foot of the south slope is a popular hiking destination in the rainy season.